The Corporate Governance Review: Portugal

 - prove their actions were fault-free;

-- prove that their actions were performed on an informed basis, free of any personal interest and according to a business judgement criterion;
+- prove that their actions were performed in an informed manner, free of any personal interest and according to a business judgement criterion;

 - were not part of the resolution, or voted against it, having expressly recorded in the minutes of the meeting their disagreement; or